zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions:**

 - 1a.
-Command has missing fields.
+Logged-in Owner did not specify all required fields.

     - 1a1.
-DMS displays an error to Logged-in Owner to specify all required fields.
+DMS informs the Logged-in Owner to specify all required fields.

       Use Case Ends.

 - 1b.
-Command has invalid date.
+Logged-in Owner specified an invalid Expected Delivery date.

     - 1b1.
-DMS displays an error to Logged-in Owner that an invalid date was given.
+DMS informs the Logged-in Owner that an Invalid date was given.

       Use Case Ends.

 - 1c.
-Command has invalid date format.
+Logged-in Owner specified an invalid date format.

     - 1c1.
-DMS displays an error to Logged-in Owner to specify the date in a valid format.
+DMS informs the Logged-in Owner to specify the date in a valid format.

+      Use Case Ends.

+- 1d.
+Logged-in Owner specfied a Customer ID that does not exist.

+    - 1d1.
+DMS informs the Logged-in Owner of invalid Customer ID being entered.

       Use Case Ends.